In life, it is always good to have a Plan B.

-You need to have a favorite go-to group of exercises or quick cardio event in case you do not have time for your normal 45-60 minute, or longer, workout of the day.
-Or, you can find another section in the day for you to squeeze in a quick 20-30 minute workout, like a lunch break or a 15 minute walk after a meal.
+You need to have a favorite go-to group of exercises or quick cardio event in case you do not have time for your normal 45- to 60-minute, or longer, workout of the day.
+Or you can find another section in the day for you to squeeze in a 20- to 30-minute workout, like a lunch break or a 15-minute walk after a meal.

 Here is a list of some of the most common (and lame) excuses why you cannot exercise today, and some ingenious Plan B solutions to counter the excuses.
-Some of these excuses are because you caught a cold or illness, or just got busy with work, or you are just plain lazy today.
+Some of these excuses are because you caught a cold or illness, got busy with work or were just plain lazy.
 We all have used some of these in our lives.

 No Plan B